RobotUnion/rallf-python-sdk/README.md

 ```

 ## Getting started (hello bot-task)
-In order to get started with robot task development, just run `rallf create-project "hello"` and it will create a basic project with the files explained below.
+In order to get started with robot task development, just run `rallf-py create-project "hello"` and it will create a basic project with the files explained below.
 ### `hello.py`
 ```python3
 # File: src/hello.py